jangroth/aws-certification-notes/solutions-architect-professional.md

 * Retrieve historical configurations of one or more resources.
 * Receive a notification whenever a resource is created, modified, or deleted.
 * View relationships between resources.
 For example, you might want to find all resources that use a particular security group.
+* Do not prevent actions from happening (no deny)
+* Can have auto-remediation
+  * Via SSM Automations
 * On AWS: <a href="https://aws.amazon.com/config/" target="_blank">Service</a> - <a href="https://aws.amazon.com/config/faq/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/config/latest/developerguide/WhatIsConfig.html" target="_blank">User Guide</a>

 <a name="4_10_8_2"></a>